Reno Vet Clinic Services

 Consistent Wellness Visits

-Regular wellness visits are important for every stage of your pet’s life, so don’t forget to keep your senior pet’s scheduled Reno vet wellness appointments.
+Regular wellness visits to Klaich Reno Animal Hospital are important for every stage of your pet’s life, so don’t forget to keep your senior pet’s scheduled Reno vet wellness appointments.
 The best way to help protect your pet as he or she ages is to understand the aging process in pets.
 We understand that process and can help you help your pet.
 Even if your senior pet is already being treated for a medical condition, treatment recommendations can change as a condition progresses.
 Sometimes medication dosages need to be adjusted, or medication may need to be changed.
 Routine wellness blood work and other routine diagnostic testing are important for senior pets because these tests allow us to evaluate how your pet’s health is either responding to current management strategies or changing with age.

 Your senior pet’s wellness examination is also your chance to have us address any of your questions or concerns about your pet.
 We welcome your questions and encourage you to be involved in decisions regarding your pet’s health care.

 Older pets make wonderful companions, and thanks to advances in veterinary medicine, pets are living longer than ever!
 You are an important ally in your senior pet’s health care.
 At Klaich Reno Animal Hospital, we are here to help ensure that your pet is safe and happy throughout the “golden years.”

 Your pet can benefit greatly from regular wellness examinations or checkups.
 Whether your pet is a youngster, a “senior citizen,” or any age in between, wellness examinations provide an excellent opportunity for us to conduct a thorough physical examination and develop a health profile for your pet.
 This information will help us identify medical problems and any other issues that can affect your pet’s health and quality of life.